-During pregnancy many women have questions about how their body changes and not only wonder how big their baby is, but also how big their uterus is.
+During pregnancy, many women have questions about how their body changes.
+You may not only wonder how big your baby is, but also how big your uterus is.
+Before pregnancy, the uterus is about the size of an orange and is situated deep in the pelvis.
 Your uterus grows exponentially during pregnancy.
 Think about blowing up a balloon and that’s basically what your uterus does during pregnancy.
-Before pregnancy the uterus is about the size of an orange and is situated deep in the pelvis.

 Uterus Size During Pregnancy: First Trimester